hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 ### Penalties for late payment and late submission

 The way that HMRC penalises late payments and late submissions is changing.
-From tax year 2024-25 onwards, the changes referred to as 'Penalty Reform for ITSA' will apply to customers who volunteer to test the Making Tax Digital for Income Tax Self Assessment service.
+From tax year 2024-25 onwards, the changes referred to as 'Penalty Reform for ITSA' will apply to customers who volunteer to test the Making Tax Digital for Income Tax service.

 Customers will need to choose to become subject to the new penalty regime and HMRC will confirm in writing when this has taken place.
 Customers cannot make this choice through software.
 For more information about how customers will agree to these penalties, refer to [Penalties for Income Tax Self Assessment volunteers (GOV.UK)](https://www.gov.uk/guidance/penalties-for-income-tax-self-assessment-volunteers).